surifirstpin/Acubi_documentation/Version.5/Visualization Types.md

 ## Pie Chart

-This section describes the editing option for Pie chart in visualization.
+PIE chart are divided into slices to provide the numerical used to compare the dataThis section describes the editing option for Pie chart in visualization.

  **3.**  Choose Chart Type **Pie** from the drop down list.